grafov/shift-shift/README.md

 * RShift pressed standalone locks X to group2 layout
 * Layout switched on all keyboards simultaneously

-You need customize layout groups in your X config or with `setxkbmap`.
+You need customize layout groups in your X to

+cconfig or with `setxkbmap`.

 About code
 ==========